SergeyTeplyakov/ErrorProne.NET/ReadMe.md

 ```

 ## Assignment-free exception creation
 Exception creation could be considered side-effect free as well, but because of its special nature it deserves it's own rule.
-Assignment-free, throw-free excpeption creation will lead to an error by this tool:
+Assignment-free, throw-free exception creation will lead to an error by this tool:

 ```csharp
 // Standalone exception creation is an error!